 DOB: November 12, 1969

-NCIC #: M-089641270
+NCIC NUMBER: M-089641270

-Missing Since: September 5, 1982
+DATE LAST SEEN ALIVE: September 5, 1982

 It’s a story that shocked communities and catapulted Iowa into the national spotlight, changed state law and forever changed the way parents monitored their children’s activities.

 Normally, his father, John Gosch, accompanied him on the route, but on this day Johnny went alone.

 In a November 11, 2010 interview — the day before Johnny would have celebrated his 41st birthday — Johnny’s mother Noreen Gosch told WHO-TV Channel 13’s Aaron Brilbeck that several other paper boys, all witnesses to the abduction, said Johnny was approached by a man driving a blue Ford Fairmont.